champinco/FundiConnect/README.md

     ```

 5.  **Apply the CORS configuration to your storage bucket.** Because you are now in the correct directory, the command will find `cors.json`:

+    **Important Note on Bucket Name:** The correct bucket name format for this command is `gs://<your-project-id>.appspot.com`.
+Do not use other formats like `firebasestorage.app`.

     ```bash
     gcloud storage buckets update gs://myfundi-10db8.appspot.com --cors-file=cors.json
     ```